reubenkavalov/dsc-apis-section-recap-nyc-ds-082619/README.md

 ## Introduction

-This short lesson summarizes the topics we covered in section 17 and why they'll be important to you as a data scientist.
+In this section, you learned about the request/response cycle and using APIs.
+APIs are critical to software development, and they can be powerful tools for gathering data for data scientists.

 ## Objectives
 You will be able to: